Majdelyoun: History

 In 1875, Victor Guérin travelled in the area, and noted "a mound, which is crowned by the small village of Medjdel Youn.
 It contains barely 120 inhabitants, Maronites or United Greeks."

 Organization

 Majdelyoun is famous for its palaces—among them Rafik Hariri’s palace—and villas that are integrated with lush vegetation to make a distinctive town, half of which is green.
 It is divided by three parallel streets.
 The town has been divided into two regions: the lower region is for residential buildings and the higher region is for luxury villas.

 Demographics

-Majdelyoun has a mixed population of Muslims and Christians.
-The town has 1,500 residents on its electoral roll and about 3,500 people are registered there in accordance with the electoral restrictions.
-Registered residents are 4% Muslim (Sunni and Shiaa), and 96% Christian of all denominations.

-The town has more than 10,000 actual residents.
+In 2014 Christians made up 97.63% of registered voters in Maghdouché.
+67.54% of the voters were Greek Catholics and 23.13% were Maronite Catholics.